Kiuwan logo

 Which Application Security Metrics Don’t Work?

 Security experts and executives come from two different worlds.
-One is where the focus is on the technical components of designing and maintaining a successful product, and the other is where the goal is to make the company more profitable.
+One focuses on the technical components of designing and maintaining a successful product, and the other aims to make the company more profitable.
 The result is that security personnel often attempt to justify needed investments in terms that executives don’t find compelling since the business value is left unexplained.

 Security experts often reach for hypothetical impacts or reputational loss to explain why their proposals are necessary, but these usually lack context and verifiability.
 Here’s how (and how not) to measure the value of your application security.